 In response to your comments, we may revise the this ICR or decide not to seek approval for the Collection.
 We will consider all comments and material received during the comment period.

 We encourage you to respond to this request by submitting comments and related materials.
 Comments must contain the OMB Control Number of the ICR and the docket number of this request, [USCG-2019-0703], and must be received by October 18, 2019.

 We encourage you to submit comments through the Federal eRulemaking Portal at https://www.regulations.gov.
 If your material cannot be submitted using https://www.regulations.gov, contact the person in the FOR FURTHER INFORMATION CONTACT section of this document for alternate instructions.
 Documents mentioned in this notice, and all public comments, are in our online docket at https://www.regulations.gov and can be viewed by following that website's instructions.
 Additionally, if you go to the online docket and sign up for email alerts, you will be notified when comments are posted.

 We accept anonymous comments.
 All comments received will be posted without change to https://www.regulations.gov and will include any personal information you have provided.
 For more about privacy and the docket, you may review a Privacy Act notice regarding the Federal Docket Management System in the March 24, 2005, issue of the Federal Register (70 FR 15086).

 Information Collection Request

-Hour Burden Estimate: This is a new information collection request.
-The estimated burden is 42 hours a year.
+Hour Burden Estimate: The estimated burden is 625 hours annually.

 End Supplemental Information